kubernetes/community/wg-k8s-infra/charter.md

 # WG K8s Infra Charter

-This charter adheres to the conventions described in the [Kubernetes Charter README] and uses the Roles and Organization Management outlined in [sig-governance].
-We are following the SIG template because we believe it is important this WG follow a certain level of formalism and transparency that the current SIG governance template already provides.
+This charter adheres to the [wg-governance] guidance, as well as adheres to the general conventions described in the [Kubernetes Charter README] and the Roles and Organization Management outlined in [sig-governance], where applicable to a Working Group.

 ## Scope